Learn How to Extend AD Schema for SCCM | ConfigMgr | MEMCM

 • Act as the Schema Master domain controller server

-Extend Active Directory Schema for SCCM
+Extend AD Schema for SCCM

 • Login to Schema Master DC server with Schema admin access rights